 The logic behind this limitation is different, though.
-The main idea behind Paleo is that humans have started consuming these foods much later in their development, as most of them were introduced as a major source of calories with the agricultural revolution.
+The main idea behind Paleo is that humans started consuming these foods much later in their development, as most of them were introduced as a major source of calories with the agricultural revolution.
 This means that humans are genetically not very well-adapted to consuming them.
 The ketogenic diet limits these foods because of their high carb content – consuming these will kick you out of ketosis, and for that reason they are to be avoided completely.

 Highly processed vegetable oils that have a less than ideal nutrient profile, such as soybean oil, corn oil, canola oil, sunflower oil, among others, are excluded from the Paleo diet, and should also be avoided when doing Keto.
 Oils and fats that you can use on both diets are extra virgin olive oil, avocado oil, and coconut oil.

 Dairy isn’t considered Paleo, with the exception of grass-fed butter (as butter is mostly fat).
-The Ketogenic diet does not restrict dairy specifically, except for the higher carbs options, which are naturally off limits (milk, condensed milk, sweetened yogurts, and so on).
-Some people who do Keto might choose to limit dairy to boost weight loss, or to see if they feel better without it, however this depends on each person’s goals and needs.
+The ketogenic diet does not restrict dairy specifically, except for the higher carbs options, which are naturally off limits (cow’s milk, condensed milk, sweetened yogurts, and so on).
+Some people who do keto might choose to limit dairy to boost weight loss, or to see if they feel better without it.
+However, this depends on each person’s goals and needs.

 For further reading, feel free to check this what to eat on keto diet article!

 Sustainability in the Long Run

-In many cases, people switch to a low-carb diet, i.e. a diet that is slightly higher in carbs than Keto, where you might not be in ketosis all the time.
-Others choose to do the so-called “lazy keto”, which means eating Keto foods without counting macros.
+In many cases, people switch to a low-carb diet, i.e. a diet that is slightly higher in carbs than keto, where you might not be in ketosis all the time.
+Others choose to do the so-called “lazy keto,” which includes eating keto foods without counting macros.

-The Paleo diet is generally sustainable in the long run for many people as they find it less restrictive compared to keto and many people decide to stay on it for very long periods of time.
+The Paleo diet is generally sustainable in the long run for many people as they find it less restrictive compared to keto.
+Many people decide to stay on it for very long periods of time.
 Keto and Paleo can be combined successfully and are, as you could see, quite similar in the types of food that are preferred.